Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Introduction

-Given its utility in studies of the local universe, several methods have been used to dynamically infer the mass of the Local Group.
+Given its utility in studies of the local universe, several methods have been used to dynamically infer the mass of the LG.
 Many of these techniques determine the individual masses of the MW and M31 independently \citep[e.g.][]{Watkins2010, Fardal2013,Diaz2014,Carlesi2017, Patel2018, Eadie:2019, Fritz:2020, Deason:2021, Villanueva-Domingo2021, Wang:2022}, often via the dynamics of their satellites and stellar streams, then combine them to get an estimate of the total LG mass.
-However, these methods generally only measure the enclosed mass of the MW or M31 within some internal radius (i.e. much smaller than LG scales) and then extrapolate, leading to mass-profile-dependent estimates of the total LG mass.
-Other techniques aim to more directly measure the mass of the Local Group en masse, for example looking for Local Group analogs in cosmological simulations based on stellar mass and kinematic criteria \citep[e.g.,][]{LiWhite2008, Gonzalez2014, Hartl2021, Zhai2020}, by studying the kinematics of Local Volume galaxies \citep[e.g.,][]{Diaz2014,Penarrubia2014}, or by applying machine learning (ML) techniques to hydrodynamic simulation data \citep[e.g.,][]{McLeod2017,Villanueva-Domingo2021}.
-One of the earliest methods utilized in this vein is the ``Timing Argument,'' which uses the fact that the local group galaxies (most often the MW and M31) are bound and approaching pericenter in their relative orbit, but must have been close enough over cosmic time to not be pulled apart by the Hubble flow.
+However, these methods generally only measure the enclosed mass of the MW or M31 within some internal radius (i.e., much smaller than LG scales) and then extrapolate, leading to mass-profile-dependent estimates of the total LG mass.
+Other techniques aim to more directly measure the mass of the LG en masse, for example looking for Local Group analogs in cosmological simulations based on stellar mass and kinematic criteria \citep[e.g.,][]{LiWhite2008, Gonzalez2014, Zhai2020, Hartl2022}, by studying the kinematics of Local Volume (LV) galaxies \citep[e.g.,][]{Diaz2014,Penarrubia2014}, or by applying machine learning (ML) techniques to hydrodynamic simulation data \citep[e.g.,][]{McLeod2017,Villanueva-Domingo2021}.
+One of the earliest methods utilized in this vein is the ``Timing Argument,'' which uses the fact that the LG galaxies (most often the MW and M31) are bound and approaching pericenter in their relative orbit, but must have been close enough over cosmic time to not be pulled apart by the Hubble flow.
+The Timing Argument can be generalized to simultaneously model the orbits of LV galaxies around the LG ~\citep{Penarrubia2016, Penarrubia2017}, but here we restrict our analysis to the ``classic'' Timing Argument using only the MW and M31.
 We summarize the relevant details of the Timing Argument method in Section~\ref{sec:timingarg}.